gabrielchan/gabrielchan.github.io/README.md

 # Usage Updates
 As of 11/2020:
-- Still toying with using this readme.md to monitor the references or HTML
+- Still toying with using this readme.md to monitor the references or GitHub Pages